Understanding GNFR Perfect Delivery

 As stated above, there are multiple areas where a Perfect Order can crash and burn to cause a not-so-perfect delivery.
 A tool that is growing in popularity on the GFR side to manage Perfect Delivery in real time is supply chain visibility.

-While ERP (enterprise resource planning) and P2P (purchase-to-pay) provide purchase order and payment visibility, GNFR supply chain visibility provides Perfect Delivery visibility.
+While ERP (enterprise resource planning) and P2P (purchase-to-pay) provide purchase order and payment visibility, GNFR Order Fulfillment Control provides Perfect Delivery visibility.
 It is critical to know, in real time, the delivery status of a purchase, and it all starts with the supplier receiving the purchase order and does not stop until the purchase order is received at its final destination.

-GNFR Perfect Delivery is the tool (and metrics) that locates supply chain failures in real time and alerts the right people so that the failure can be corrected immediately.
+GNFR Perfect Delivery is the tool (and metrics) that locates delivery failures in the supply chain in real time and alerts the right people so that the failure can be corrected immediately.

 However, having the right tools means that companies must start investing more in GNFR demand planning and GNFR visibility management.